matthewfranglen/java-tools-aspect-oriented-programming-presentation/NOTES.md

 [Show Weaving slide]
  * Weaving is the application of Advice to Pointcuts.
 (I'm going to call this application / applying).

+[Show Inter-Type Declaration slide]
+ * Inter-Type Declarations are how you can change the static structure of the code.
+This is the classes and the relationships between them.

 [Show Spring AOP slide]
 #### Spring Aspect Oriented Programming